 - 2. Set your development environment, as described in Section 3.5, "Setting Your Development Environment." - 3.
 Start Oracle CEP by executing the appropriate script with the correct command line arguments: - a.
-On Windows: - If you are using the JRockit JDK included in Oracle JRockit Real Time 3.0, enable the deterministic garbage collector by passing the -dgc parameter to the command:
+On Windows: - If you are using the JRockit JDK included in Oracle JRockit Real Time, enable the deterministic garbage collector by passing the -dgc parameter to the command:

-If you are not using the JRockit JDK included in Oracle JRockit Real Time 3.0:

-- b.
-On UNIX: - If you are using the JRockit JDK included in Oracle JRockit Real Time 3.0, enable the deterministic garbage collector by passing the -dgc parameter to the command:
+- If you are not using the JRockit JDK included in Oracle JRockit Real Time: prompt> startwlevs.cmd - b.
+On UNIX: - If you are using the JRockit JDK included in Oracle JRockit Real Time, enable the deterministic garbage collector by passing the -dgc parameter to the command:

-If you are not using the JRockit JDK included in Oracle JRockit Real Time 3.0:

-4. Wait until you see console messages like this:
+- If you are not using the JRockit JDK included in Oracle JRockit Real Time: prompt> startwlevs.sh - 4.
+Wait until you see console messages like this: